oatlog/oatlog/doc/report/main.typ

 smaller-to-larger, guaranteeing logarithmic tree depth.
-Each of these optimizations individually guarantee an amortized $O(log n)$ time per `find()` and `union()`, with an amortized exceedingly slowly growing $O(alpha(n))$ time #footnote[$alpha$ is roughly the inverse of the Ackermann function and significantly more slowly than even nested logarithms.] per operation if both are applied
+Each of these optimizations individually guarantee an amortized $O(log n)$ time per `find()` and `union()`, with an amortized exceedingly slowly growing $O(alpha(n))$ time #footnote[$alpha$ is roughly the inverse of the Ackermann function and significantly slowly than even nested logarithms.] per operation if both are applied
 @fastunionfind @unionfindvariantbounds.

 For equality saturation the cost of different path compression and merging order choices affect not